Nur Jahan: Later years and death (1628-1645)

 Nur Jahan was put under house arrest by her brother on the orders of new Emperor Shah Jahan and spent the remainder of her life confined in Lahore with her young widowed daughter, Ladli Begum, and her granddaughter.
 The three of them lived a simple and austere life.

 She was granted an annual amount of 200,000 rupees by Shah Jahan.
 During this period she oversaw the completion of her father's mausoleum in Agra, which she started in 1622 and is now known as Itmad-ud-daulah's tomb.
 The tomb served as the inspiration for the Taj Mahal, unarguably the zenith of Mughal architecture, the construction of which began in 1632 and which Nur Jahan must have heard about before she died.
 Nur Jahan died on 17 December 1645 at age 68.
-She is buried at her tomb in Shahdara Bagh in Lahore, which she had built herself.
+She is buried at her Tomb of Nur Jahan in Shahdara Bagh in Lahore, which she had built herself.
 Upon her tomb is inscribed the epitaph "On the grave of this poor stranger, let there be neither lamp nor rose.
 Let neither butterfly's wing burn nor nightingale sing".
 Her brother Asaf Khan's tomb is also located nearby.
 Her daughter, Ladli Begum was buried beside her in her mausoleum after her death.